DivineCros/Front-End-Project-Using-HTML-CSS-And-Vanilla-Javascript/README.md

 # Front-End Project
 This is for learning purpose only
 Image from unsplash.com
-Template reference from w3cshools.com and other source recreate by DivineCross.
+Template reference from w3cshools.com and other sources recreate by DivineCross.